 Surfing is not easy.
 Learning to surf is hard work.
 Big wave surf videos featuring Pros like Kelly Slater and Stephanie Gilmore make it look so easy.
 Just carry your board to the waters edge, float out, paddle a bit, duck a wave or two, then wait, and stand up when the swell hits you.
 Simple right?

 Brands like Roxy and Billabong have turned surfing into a lifestyle; glamorous and fun- beach fashion, sun kissed skin, beach hair, and flawless bikini function.
 Let me show and tell you from experience, what they’ve photoshopped out of the picture.
-Here are some shots from some of my time surfing in Costa Rica.

 The Vision- the squinty sun blinded, salt water stung eyes.
 Just blink, wipe and carry on.
 Keep Paddling- you’re not there yet!